-The asset impairment represents a noncash charge of approximately \$2.4 billion (\$2.21 per share), recorded in the second quarter of 1997, to adjust the carrying value of PCS health-care-management businesses' long-lived assets, primarily goodwill, to their fair value of approximately \$1.5 billion.
-While revenues and profits are growing and new capabilities are being developed at PCS, the rapidly changing, competitive and highly regulated environment in which PCS operates has prevented the Company from significantly increasing PCS' operating profits from levels which existed prior to the acquisition.
-In addition, since the acquisition, the health-care industry trend toward highly managed care has been slower than originally expected and the possibility of selling a portion of PCS' equity to a strategic partner has not been realized.
-Consequently, in the second quarter, concurrent with PCS' annual planning process, the Company determined that PCS' estimated future undiscounted cash flows were below the carrying value of PCS' long-lived assets.
+In the second quarter of 1997 the Company recognized an asset impairment (a noncash charge) of approximately \$2.4 billion to adjust the carrying value of PCS health-care-management businesses (PCS) long-lived assets, primarily goodwill, to their fair value of approximately \$1.5 billion.
+The Company determined that PCS' estimated future undiscounted cash flows were below the carrying value of PCS' long-lived assets.
 As a consequence, the carrying value was adjusted to estimated fair value based on anticipated future cash flows, discounted at a rate commensurate with the risk involved.

-On June 30, 1997, The Dow Chemical Company acquired the Company's 40% interest in DowElanco.
-The cash purchase price was \$1.2 billion resulting in a gain of \$631.8 million (\$303.5 million after-tax, or \$.28 per share).
+On June 30, 1997, The Dow Chemical Company acquired the Company's 40 percent interest in DowElanco.
+The cash purchase price was \$1.2 billion resulting in a gain in the second quarter of 1997 of \$618.2 million (\$295.6 million after-tax).

-Compared with the third quarter and nine month periods of 1996, interest expense decreased \$16.8 million (23 percent) and \$39.1 million (18 percent), respectively.
-These decreases are due to a decline in the Company's borrowings.
+Compared to the second quarter and first six months of 1997, interest expense decreased \$19 million (31 percent) and \$31 million (26 percent), respectively, due largely to declines in the Company's short-term borrowings.